loseys/Gauntlet/README.md

 <img src="https://user-images.githubusercontent.com/61597947/120083629-59deb500-c0a0-11eb-9f92-0061677f06ac.png" width=100% />

 ### Installation
-1 - Unpack the Gauntlet and rename the folder "Gauntlet-main" to Gauntlet
+1 - Unpack the Gauntlet and rename the folder "Gauntlet-main" to Gauntlet;

-2 - Install the Python requirements
+2 - Install the Python requirements;

-3 - Open the AC and run the main.py
+3 - Open the AC and run the main.py.

 ### Configuration of AC
 You'll need to use the full resolution of your monitor and DISABLE the Fullscreen mode.